ONSgeo/Area_Classification/docs/user_guide/using_pytest.md

 # Using pytest

-[`pytest`][pytest] has been used to create some of the python based testing in this repo.
+[`pytest`][pytest] has been used to create some of the python-based testing in this repo.
 Pytest is the most commonly used python module for testing python code.
 Testing code is vital for following coding best practices and has numerous benefits such as:

 * Assisting with debug code
 * Helping developers write more efficient code first time